AllenNeuralDynamics/aind-metadata-mapper/examples/README.md

 - `pavlovian_behavior_data_streams.json`: Data stream configurations for behavior experiments
 - `fiber_photometry_data_streams.json`: Data stream configurations for fiber photometry experiments

-These files contain a list of data stream objects, each representing a collection of devices that are recorded simultaneously.
-Each data stream must include:
+These files contain a list of `Stream` objects, each representing a collection of devices that are recorded simultaneously.
+A session can have multiple streams if, for example, different devices are used at different times during the session.

-**Required Fields:**
+**Required Fields for Each Stream:**
 - `stream_start_time`: Start time of the stream (set to `null` in config, will be automatically set to session start time)
 - `stream_end_time`: End time of the stream (set to `null` in config, will be automatically set to session end time)
 - `stream_modalities`: List of modalities for this stream (e.g., ["Behavior"] or ["FIB"])